Ear Cleaning at Home: What to Know

 Home ear care explained

 If you do want to do your part to keep your ears clean, it’s best to ask your trusted medical professional for guidance.
-Never try to clean your ears at home if you have a known perforation, or hole, in your eardrum, have an active ear infection, or a history of ear surgery.
+Never try to clean your ears at home if you have a known perforation or hole in your eardrum, have an active ear infection, ear pain, or have a history of ear surgery.

 “In some cases, home care might be part of a comprehensive overall ear management plan,” said Danica Billingsly, AuD, Assistant Professor of Audiology at Northern Illinois University.
 “However, such a plan should be led by a provider with experience in ear care and with knowledge of your specific ear health.
 Without such a plan, it is possible to do permanent damage to your ear or hearing.”